getgrav/grav-plugin-archives/README.md

 # Grav Archives Plugin

 `Archives` is a [Grav](http://github.com/getgrav/grav) plugin that automatically appends a `month_year` taxonomy to all pages.
 It then provides a `partials\archives.html.twig` template which you can include in a blog sidebar, that then is able to create links that will display pages from that month/year.
-This is a very handy feature to have for blogs.things going
+This is a very handy feature to have for blogs.

 # Installation